A. J. Foyt

-Anthony Joseph Foyt Jr. (born January 16, 1935) is an American former racing driver who competed in numerous disciplines of motorsport.
-He is best known for his open wheel racing career, and for becoming the first four-time winner of the Indianapolis 500.
-He holds the most American National Championship titles in history, winning seven.
+Anthony Joseph Foyt Jr. (born January 16, 1935) is an American retired racing driver who competed in numerous disciplines of motorsport, best known for his open wheel racing career, and as the first four-time winner of the Indianapolis 500.
+He holds the most American National Championship titles in history with seven.

 Foyt competed in United States Automobile Club (USAC) Championship cars, sprint cars and midget cars.
 He raced stock cars in NASCAR and USAC.
-He won several major sports car racing events.
 He holds the USAC career wins record with 159 victories, and the Indy car racing career wins record with 67.

 Foyt is the only driver to have won the Indianapolis 500, the 24 Hours of Le Mans, the Daytona 500, and the 24 Hours of Daytona.
-In the NASCAR stock car circuit, Foyt won seven times, including the 1964 Firecracker 400 and the 1972 Daytona 500.
-He survived three major crashes that caused serious injuries and narrowly escaped a fourth.
-Foyt's success has led to induction into numerous motorsports halls of fame.
+He is a member of numerous motorsports halls of fame.

 In the mid-1960s, Foyt became a team owner, fielding cars for himself and other drivers.
-Since retiring from active race driving, he has owned A. J. Foyt Enterprises, which has fielded teams in CART, the IndyCar Series, and NASCAR.
+After retiring from race driving, he has owned A. J. Foyt Enterprises, which has fielded teams in CART, the IndyCar Series, and NASCAR.